 The federal government department that is responsible for border control, immigration investigations, detention, and removal of people who have been ordered to leave the country.
 The CBSA reports to the Minister of Public Safety.

 The Immigration and Refugee Board makes a cessation order if it decides that a protected person no longer needs Canada’s protection.
-The Minister of Citizenship and Immigration can apply to the Board for a cessation order.
+The Minister of Immigration, Refugees and Citizenship can apply to the Board for a cessation order.
 The protected person has the right to a hearing and should get legal help.
 In some cases, a cessation order can lead to a protected person being forced to leave Canada.

 Someone of the same or opposite sex with whom a person has lived, for at least a year, in a conjugal (marriage-like) relationship.
 It also includes a conjugal partner if the couple could not live together because of legal restrictions, or because they would be persecuted.